EuranetPlus/map-europe/README.md

 ## Embedding the map

-To embed the map on any website as a responsive widget, you need to create an iframe code for this map.
-This requires three steps:
+To embed the map on any website as a responsive widget, you need to create an iframe code for each map.
+This iframe code has to be unique, detailing the link where the map is hosted and the title of the map.
+To create this iframe, please follow these three steps:

 1. Change the "mapTitle" for the map in the [feature configuration file](src/lib/stores/config-features.js)
 2. Change the "vercelURL" in the in the [feature configuration file](src/lib/stores/config-features.js)
 3. Run the "Create iFrame code" workflow in the Actions tab above

-The correct iframe code can then be copied from the [IFRAME.md](IFRAME.md), which is generated when running the script.
+The correct iframe code can then be copied from the [IFRAME.md](IFRAME.md), which is generated uniquely for each project when running the script.
+This unique iframe is necessary